bswck/modern_types/README.md

 Stop using deprecated `typing.Dict`, `typing.List`, `typing.Set`, `typing.Tuple`, `typing.FrozenSet` and `typing.DefaultDict`!

 Importing `__modern_types__` will make all `typing._eval_type`-dependent parts of your application, including pydantic models, work with PEP 585 and PEP 604.

+# Is `__modern_types__` safe to use in production?
+Yes.
+It shouldn't break most any existing codebase it only uses AST and overwrites `typing.ForwardRef._evaluate`.
+`__modern_types__` does not interact with the caller's namespaces, does not mutate built-in classes and such.

+Only one, safe monkeypatch and huge benefits.

 # How to use?
 > [!Warning]